 - Wood-boring beetles

-- Pests causing defoliation (mostly caterpillars of moths)
+- Invertebrates causing defoliation (mostly caterpillars of moths)

-Acute oak decline has so far been found most commonly in south-east England, the Midlands and East Anglia, with recent cases on the Welsh border, and is still the subject of extensive investigation and research.
+Acute oak decline has so far been found most commonly in south-east England, the Midlands, East Anglia, the Welsh borders and south-east Wales, and is still the subject of extensive investigation and research.
 A previous case of acute decline in the 1920s was thought to have been triggered by heavy infestations of the oak leaf-roller moth (Tortrix viridana).
 However, in the recent outbreaks the larval galleries of the native buprestid beetle Agrilus biguttatus are usually found in association with the lesions, and various species of bacteria have been isolated from the lesions.
 The high co-occurrence of the beetle and the bacteria suggest that these agents play a role in AOD.
 Forest Research is involved in studies to investigate these relationships in more detail.

 The Royal Horticultural Society is the UK’s leading gardening charity.
 We aim to enrich everyone’s life through plants, and make the UK a greener and more beautiful place.